ZiyandaA/DeliveryAppClient/README.md

 In the project directory, you can run:

-# `npm start`
+# npm start

 # Runs the app in the development mode.<br>
-Open [https://arc-messenger-system.herokuapp.com](https://arc-messenger-system.herokuapp.com) to view it in the browser.
+Open [ https://arc-messenger-pricing-system.herokuapp.com]( https://arc-messenger-pricing-system.herokuapp.com) to view it in the browser.

-The page will reload if you make edits.<br>
+Test Username: test11<br>
-You will also see any lint errors in the console.
+passowrd :1234.